 So you’ve recently discovered that someone you love and care about it trans or non-binary.
-In therapy I work with a lot of teens and adults discovering their gender identity.
+As a trans affirming therapist I work with a lot of teens and adults discovering their gender identity.
 For the person doing the discovering, this can be a time mixed with emotions like excitement, fear, anxiety, hope, relief, and happiness.
 Something I see a lot in therapy are parents, friends, or lovers being supportive of their loved ones, but not being sure what all of this means.
 Over the next month or two I would like to take the time to help you understand more about what it means to be trans or non-binary, some terminology, what you can do to help and be supportive, and what might come next.
 In this segment:

 I was published in Style Magazine again!
 Check it out! ^_^

-Couples Therapy: 5 Relationship Questions Answered
+Style Magazine: 5 Relationship Questions Answered

 Just like I did with the last article that was published in Style Magazine, the following is a copy of the original article…with a couple videos and 6 questions answered instead of five, because I couldn’t decide on which to use :-p (more…)